stolostron/rhacm-docs/install/supported_clouds.md

 ## Supported managed cluster providers

-Red Hat OpenShift Container Platform 4.2 and 4.3 are supported for the managed clusters.
-You can use Red Hat OpenShift Container Platform 3.11, as well.
+Red Hat OpenShift Container Platform 3.11, 4.2, and 4.3 are supported for the managed clusters.

 See the available managed cluster options and documentation:

 - See [OpenShift on Amazon Web Services](https://www.openshift.com/learn/partners/amazon-web-services).